 The ability to drive a car on campus is a privilege not a right.
 Seniors are the only students who are allowed to park in the front of the school.
 All other students must park in the rear parking lot (by the baseball and softball fields.)
 All traffic laws are to be obeyed.
 Students driving in an unsafe manner will lose their automobile privileges at Blanchet Catholic School.
-The speed limit on campus is 10 MPH.
+Speed limit on school property is 5 m.p.h.